meilisearch/documentation/reference/api/search.md

 With the above code sample, Meilisearch will first return documents that contain all three words.
 If the results don't meet the requested `limit`, it will return documents with just `big fat` followed by just `big`.

-`all`, on the other hand, only returns documents that contain all the query words.
+`all`, on the other hand, only returns documents that contain all query terms.
 Meilisearch will not match any more documents even if there aren't enough to meet the requested `limit`.

 Searching for `big fat liar` will only return documents that contain all three words.